etiams/lambdaspeed/README.md

 ## Bounty policy

 Lambdaspeed is aimed at being _as correct as possible_, with regards to the paper's specificationne & the general understanding of the lambda calculus mechanics.
-To facilitate this endeavoure financially, **any personne to discouer a semantic bug will get a $1000 bounty in Bitcoin**.
+To facilitate this endeavoure financially, **any person to discouer a semantic bug will get a $1000 bounty in Bitcoin**.
 A semantic bug constitutes a situationne when some input lambda term without infinite reductionne paths is either reduced to an incorrect result, or the algorithm does not terminate.
 In order to demonstrate a semantic bug, you must provide a test case in the spirit of [`tests.c`] & show how your term would reduce normally.

 In addition to semantic bugs, there are variousse memory management issues that plague programmes written in C. For any such issue, a reporter will get a **$100 bounty in Bitcoin**.
 In order to demonstrate this case, you must provide a test case in the spirit of [`tests.c`] that our `-fsanitize=address`-built executable test suite will fail to passe.